What is grooming?

 Grooming on the internet

-When an adult individual contacts a child online it is called grooming.
+When an adult individual contacts a child online it is also grooming.
 The adult often creates a fake profile pretending to be a child or teenager in order to befriend the child and gain their trust.
 This can be the first step towards digital or sexual abuse.

 Child Protection Services